Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Married en Route: Bring original marriage license and spouse's birth certificate.

 The Salvation Army is serving more people in the USA than ever before.
 More than 30 million people received help from The Salvation Army in 2008, but the magnitude of the mission facing The Salvation Army in communities throughout the United States remains great.
 The Salvation Army mission includes community and fellowship, rebuilding lives, and providing comfort and support.
 Programs include missing persons, recreation, community care ministries, youth camps, disaster relief, adult rehabilitation, combating human trafficking, Christmas charity, and elderly services to name a few.

 Contact information for the local Salvation Army is: The Salvation Army, 601 E. 20th Street, Cheyenne, WY 82001, 307-634-2769.

 No matter how well you've planned, emergencies do happen.
 What should you do in case of emergency while you're traveling?

-The emergency phone number for the base is "911".
+The emergency phone number for the base is 911.
 The law enforcement desk is DSN 481-3501 or commercial 307-773-3501.
-All notification for emergency assistance comes through the First Sergeants via the Command Post to the appropriate personnel on-call.
+All notifications for emergency assistance comes through the first sergeant via the command post and then to the appropriate personnel on-call.
 Command post number is DSN 481-3921 or commercial 307-773-3921.